jwnfld3/windows-server-setup/README.md

 ![image](https://github.com/user-attachments/assets/68d1651a-6761-4e1b-be39-71bfc1052066)

 ### Step 10: Create a Checkpoint (Snapshot) in Hyper-V

+## Why It Is Important to Create a Checkpoint (Snapshot) in Hyper-V

+### 1. Safe Rollback Point
+- A checkpoint captures the current **state**, **data**, and **configuration** of a virtual machine (VM).
+- If something goes wrong after installing software, applying updates, or making configuration changes, the VM can be easily reverted to its previous working state.

+### 2. Testing and Experimentation
+- Ideal for **testing environments** or **home labs**, where changes are frequently made.
+- Allows users to experiment with different settings, scripts, or deployments without permanent consequences.

+### 3. Time-Saving Recovery
+- Eliminates the need to reinstall the OS or reconfigure settings if a mistake is made.
+- Saves time compared to restoring from full backups.

+### 4. Supports Troubleshooting
+- Creates a baseline for isolating issues.
+If a change causes a problem, the checkpoint helps identify the root cause.

+### 5. Minimizes Downtime
+- Quickly revert a VM to a functional state, reducing downtime in both test and production-like environments.

+> **Note:** While checkpoints are powerful, they are not a replacement for regular backups in production environments.
+Use them for short-term rollback protection during system changes or testing.

 1. Open **Hyper-V Manager**.
 2. Right-click your VM and select **Checkpoint**.
 ![image](https://github.com/user-attachments/assets/1dc728e9-239f-454a-b0db-dd1775526f98)